SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 SEAL the MAST HINGE PLATE, (Fall 2020).

-The factory SS mast hinge plate is thru bolted to the deck at each corner below with washers and nylock nuts.
-The deck is protection against compression with plywood in the core.
-The plate undergoes a terrific torque if the mast swings or leans sideways as it is stepped.
-This action will bend the upturned edges of the plate and likely crack the seal to the deck.
+The factory SS mast hinge plate is through bolted to the deck at each corner with washers and nylock nuts below.
+The deck is protected against mast compression with solid fibreglass.
+The plate will undergo a terrific torque if the mast swings or leans sideways while stepped.
+This action will bend the upturned edges of the plate and very likely crack the seal to the deck.
 Rain running down a mast can direct a lot of water through leaky bolt holes, making a mess in the cabin and rotting the deck core.
 Not my idea of a fun time!

 Fig 2 - Panache has an extra stainless steel plate below the hinge plate to secure the halyard turning blocks.
 I fabricated this for the internal halyards a long time ago.
 See Tech Tip F03.